Ideal cotorsion theories in triangulated categories: Almost exact structures and ideals

-Note that a weak proper class $\frakE$ as in the definition above depends both on the triangulated category $\CT$ and the full subcategory $\CA$.
-Therefore, whenever we refer to a weak proper class we assume that it is constructed in an extension closed subcategory $\CA$ of a triangulated category $\CT$.
+Note that an almost exact structure $\frakE$ as in the definition above depends both on the triangulated category $\CT$ and the full subcategory $\CA$.
+Therefore, whenever we refer to an almost exact structure we assume that it is constructed in an extension closed subcategory $\CA$ of a triangulated category $\CT$.

-We present here some standard examples of weak proper classes:
+We present here some standard examples of almost exact structures:

 \begin{example} Let $\CA$ be an extension closed subcategory of a triangulated category.
-Then $\mathfrak{D}_\CA$ is a weak proper class of triangles.
-Moreover, the class $\mathfrak{D}^0_\CA$ of all splitting triangles from $\mathfrak{D}_\CA$ is also a weak proper class. \end{example}
+Then $\mathfrak{D}_\CA$ is an almost exact structure in $\CA$.
+Moreover, the class $\mathfrak{D}^0_\CA$ of all splitting triangles from $\mathfrak{D}_\CA$ is also an almost exact structure. \end{example}

 \begin{example} Let $\CA$ be an abelian category, and we denote by $\mathbf{D}(\CA)$ the derived category associated to $\CA$.
 Then we can embed $\CA$ in $\mathbf{D}(\CA)$ as a full subcategory closed with respect to extensions by identifying every object $A\in\CA$ with the stalk complex $A^\bullet$ concentrated in $0$ such that $A^\bullet[0]=A$.
-Then it is obvious that the class $\frakE$ of all exact sequences in $\CA$ is a weak proper class. { Note that it is possible that the collection of all homomorphisms $\mathbf{D}(\CA)(X,Y)$ in $\mathbf{D}(\CA)$ is not a set.
+Then it is obvious that the class $\frakE$ of all exact sequences in $\CA$ is an almost exact structure. { Note that it is possible that the collection of all homomorphisms $\mathbf{D}(\CA)(X,Y)$ in $\mathbf{D}(\CA)$ is not a set.
 We ignore this set theoretic difficulty since in what we do in this paper we can enlarge the universe. } \end{example}

 \begin{example} Recall that a pair of subcategories $(\X,\mathcal{Y})$ in $\CT$ is called a \textsl{torsion theory} if $\CT(X,Y)=0$ for all $X\in\X$ and all $Y\in\Y$ and for every $A\in\CT$ there is a triangle with $X_A\in\X$ and $Y_A\in\Y$ (see \cite[Definition 2.2]{Iy-Yo-08}).
 Note that in this definition it is not required any closure of $\X$ and/or $\Y$ under shift functors.
 If $(\X,\Y)$ is a torsion theory in $\CT$ such that $\X[1]\subseteq\X$ and $\Y[-1]\subseteq\Y$ then $(\X,\Y[1])$ is a $t$-structure in the sense of \cite{perverse} (see also \cite{AJS}).